 As a professional graduate program, alumni of the M.Act.Sc program are well prepared for careers in insurance, financial analysis, pensions, and healthcare industries.
 Graduates can also participate in one of the regular offerings of the Society of Actuaries (SOA) exams offered on-site.

-Curriculum covers actuarial mathematics as required for the following Society of Actuaries (SOA) professional exams:
+The curriculum covers actuarial mathematics as required by the following Society of Actuaries (SOA) professional exams:

 - P (Probability),

 - C (Construction and evaluation of actuarial models)* and